Feng-Luan/Titanic-Survival-Prediction/README.md

 # Titanic Survival Prediction

+**Random Forest outperformed Logistic Regression, achieving ROC-AUC of 0.887**

+This project builds and compares machine learning models to predict passenger survival on the Titanic dataset.
+It demonstrates a complete end-to-end workflow, from data preprocessing to model evaluation and interpretation.

 ## Project Overview
 This project predicts passenger survival on the Titanic using machine learning models.
 The goal was to build a simple end-to-end classification pipeline, compare a baseline model with a more advanced model, and interpret the most important predictors of survival.